markuskimius/jsonexpr/README.md

 JSONexpr is primarily designed to be evaluated programmatically.
 See [documentation](#documentation) for the list of supported programming languages that can evaluate JSONexpr expressions today;
-additional language support can be added as long as it supports the WASM runtime.
+additional language support can be added with a WASM runtime.

 ## More Examples